Union Bank home equity review

 - No annual fee.
 Union Bank doesn’t charge an annual fee on its HELOC product.

 - Fixed-rate option.
-Allows you to lock in a fixed rate for the first seven years.
+Allows you to lock in a fixed rate for the first seven years while still getting the benefits of a revolving credit line.

 - No home equity loans.
 Union Bank doesn’t offer home equity loans for borrowers looking for a lump-sum loan instead of a line of credit.